JuliaDiff/BlueStyle/README.md

         ]
     ```

-- Nested array or tuples that are in expanded notation should have the opening and closing brackets at the same indentation level:
+- Nested arrays or tuples that are in expanded notation should have the opening and closing brackets at the same indentation level:

     ```julia
     # Yes: